 iii.
 Provide all personnel positions with detailed job descriptions and process documentation to outline their accountabilities.
 Service Provider will provide such documentation to Kellogg upon request.

-2.6 Service Provider may be responsible for detention charges in accordance with Kellogg’s transportation accessorial program (specifically, detention for trailer and driver/power) as included in Appendix I. Kellogg will provide Service Provider with general or carrier-specific detention approval criteria for its transportation carriers.
+2.6 Service Provider will use commercially reasonable efforts to avoid detention charges in accordance with Kellogg’s transportation accessorial program (specifically, detention for trailer and driver/power) as included in Appendix I. Kellogg will provide Service Provider with general or carrier-specific detention approval criteria for its transportation carriers.
 Service Provider will use Kellogg-provided tools (i.e. yard management software, SAP, WMS yard reporting, Tableau scorecards, etc.) to validate and respond to Kellogg transportation carrier claims for detention within (i) ten (10) business days of receipt of request for trailer detention and (ii) within 48 hours of receipt of request for driver detention.
-Service Provider will maintain all information and supporting documentation specific to detention charges in order to approve or reject any request received and for audit purposes.
+Service Provider will maintain all information and supporting documentation specific to detention charges in order for Kellogg to approve or reject any request received from it's carriers and for audit purposes.

 i.
-On a monthly basis, the Parties will review validated detention charges and determine financial responsibility.
-Once final responsibility for detention charges has been determined by the Parties and Service Provider has responsibility to Kellogg, the amount will be deducted from Service Provider’s next invoice.
+On a daily basis, Kellogg will set the prioritization between inbound and outbound schedule based the capacity of the Service Provider for that day.
+Should the Service Provider not follow the prioritization directly by Kellogg for that day, the Service Provider may be responsible for any resulting detention charges.

 ii.
-Consideration will be given for changes to the Facility’s schedule as directed by Kellogg network priorities and confirmed in writing by an authorized representative of Kellogg.
-The following will be considered exceptions to Service Provider’s responsibility:

-a.
-Facility operational storage capacity exceeds 100%.

-b.
-Change in prioritization between inbound and outbound schedule efforts as directed by Kellogg.

-c.
-Should Service Provider fail to staff the Facility per either (i) the annual budget requirements or (ii) Kellogg’s quarterly strategic forecast reviews as shared with Service Provider in advance, Service Provider will be held liable for such detention charges, unless waived by Kellogg in writing (email communication is acceptable).

 iii.
 Any disputes between the Parties with respect to detention charges will be resolved as follows:

 a.
 The Parties’ designated on-site representation will act in good faith and use reasonable efforts to resolve any disputes.